Make-School-Courses/FEW-1.1-Web-Foundations/07 - JavaScript Functions and Variables/README.md

-# Lesson Title

-HTML is the structural foundation for all web applications.

-There are a few rules to writing good HTML.
+# JavaScript Functions and Variables

+JavaScript is the language of the browser.
+Use to create complex user interactions, and manage data.
+JavaScript has many of the fearures found in other languages and some features unique to itself.

 ## Learning Objectives/Competencies

-1. Identify tags, elements, and attributes
+1. Define functions with JavaScript
-1. Define tags, elements, and attributes
+1. Define Variables with JavaScript
-1. Write quality semantic HTML
+1. Invoke functions
+1. Use functions

 ## Initial Exercise

-- Think pair share: "what is html" where have you seen it before.
+-

 ## Overview/TT I